preclinical-imaging/pixi-bli-split/README.md

 The PIXI plugin is required for running this within XNAT.

-1. Build the image
+1. Build the image: `docker build -t xnat/bli-split:1.0 .`

-    `docker build -t xnat/bli-split:1.0 .`
+2. Add `xnat/command_auto.json` to XNAT
-2. Add `xnat/command.json` to XNAT
+3. Add `xnat/command_manual.json` to XNAT
-3. Enable the command at the site and project level
+4. Enable the command at the site and project level
-4. Run the container
+5. Run the container in XNAT from a pixi:bliSessionData instance.